lezamaj-Moravian/Jeremiah_Fork/deploy.md

 ## Deploy on AWS

-1. Create your EC2 instance on AWS
+1. Create your EC2 instance on AWS-
 Paste this into your User Data when creating the instance:
 ```bash
 yum install -y git